Arduinoeinsteiger/ERP/README.en.md

 # SwissAirDry Platform

-A comprehensive IoT system for monitoring and controlling drying devices with ESP8266/ESP32 hardware.
+A comprehensive IoT system for monitoring and controlling drying devices with STM32/ESP32 hardware.

 ![SwissAirDry Logo](generated-icon.png)

 ## Overview

-SwissAirDry is a complete IoT solution that integrates backend APIs, MQTT communication, PostgreSQL database, and ESP32/ESP8266 devices.
+SwissAirDry is a complete IoT solution that integrates backend APIs, MQTT communication, PostgreSQL database, and ESP32/STM32 devices.
 The system provides web dashboards for device management, status monitoring, and configuration.
-IoT devices include Wemos D1 Mini with display capabilities (64px and 128px variants) showing device status and QR codes for easy access.
+IoT devices include various microcontrollers with display capabilities (64px and 128px variants) showing device status and QR codes for easy access.

 The platform now includes Nextcloud integration through the ExApp (External App) architecture, providing a seamless connection between the SwissAirDry ecosystem and Nextcloud services.